liangwang0734/xenon/README.md

 XEON is a collection of matrix-based plasma dispersion relation (DR) solvers written in Python.
 The algorithms are extended from [[1]] and [[2]] with a few changes.
 Currently, the electromagnetic (EM) kinetic DR solver has not been implemented.

-If you prefer the Matlab flavor, please consider the original Matlab implementation, [BO](https://github.com/hsxie/pdrk), by Dr. Huasheng Xie.
+If you prefer the Matlab flavor, please consider the original implementation, [BO](https://github.com/hsxie/pdrk), by Dr. Huasheng Xie.

 [1]:https://www.sciencedirect.com/science/article/pii/S0010465513003408
 [2]:https://iopscience.iop.org/article/10.1088/1009-0630/18/2/01/pdf